Should I sell my music or give it away for free?

 To help you answer this question, we must first talk about some important aspects regarding you and your career.

 Where are you in your career?

-If you are a new artist, releasing your first single track and don’t have a lot of followers on social media, it is probably for the best to release your music for free.
+If you are a new artist, releasing your first single track, and don’t have a lot of followers on social media, it is probably best to release your music for free.